-  When Johnny came to see me in Taiwan last year – he had an idea about starting a blog to give help and advice for first time backpackers.
+When Johnny came to see me in Taiwan last year – he had an idea about starting a blog to give help and advice for first-time backpackers.
 A few months later and Aspiring Backpacker was created.
-We’re basically trying to create a one stop site for newbie backpackers to find any information they may need.
-Hopefully some of the stuff we write will be able to help people about to hit the road and people already on the road.
+We’re basically trying to create a one-stop site for newbie backpackers to find any information they may need.
+Hopefully, some of the stuff we write will be able to help people to hit the road, and people already on the road.

 How can we found more about you and your upcoming projects?

 Check out the Aspiring Backpacker site and drop us a comment or 5.